-When buying a new sofa, it's pretty much the most important factor to consider, so you are going to want to get it right.
-So to help you make a decision on which sofa fabric is best for you, we've put together some expert tips on how to pick the best upholstery...
+When buying a new sofa, it's pretty much the most important feature of your living room, so you are going to want to get it right.
+So to help you make a decision on which couch fabric is best for you, we've put together some expert tips on how to pick the best upholstery...

 1. How much do you want to spend on you sofa fabric?

 There are loads of gorgeous cheaper sofas (check out our budget-friendly sofa buying guide for proof) and you can get them in some really luxe fabrics, such as velvet.

 2. How much wear and tear will your sofa suffer?

 The way you plan to use your sofa will partly dictate the choice of sofa fabric.
-Will your your sofa sit in a busy room where you entertain – and where wine will, inevitably, be spilled?
+Will your sofa sit in a busy room where you entertain – and where wine will, inevitably, be spilled?
 Or will it quietly occupy a home office?

 Luxurious, textured blends with wool, for instance, are best suited to seldom used rooms.
 If you have children or pets, a smooth cotton fabric is best, as it can be washed when needed.
 Durable fabrics, such as corduroys or microfibre blends, will work especially well in a living room, unlike demanding fabrics such as velvet or chenilles.

 If you are looking for a sofa that will only be used by you – in a library or home office, say - then splash on luxury.
 Think a high-thread-count cotton, a leather sofa or a velvet sofa – but do bear in mind that they are likely to need a professional clean at some point.
 The thread count really does matter: the higher the better, and the longer your sofa covers will last.
 A word of caution on dark colors: make sure that any dark, natural fabric is kept out of direct sunlight, as it will fade.
 Alternatively, opt for a lighter shade or a fade-resistant fabric.